Settlements and Verdicts Obtained by the Denver Injury and Insurance Attorneys at The Frankl Law Firm, P.C.

 April 2011: District court rules in favor of our client against Farmers Group of companies requiring a certain amount of days to engage in cheap and effective $30,000 resolution of homeowner’s claims.

-April 2011: $150,000 payment of policy limit for a motor vehicle collision.
-Frankl Law Firm reduced our fees because of the early settlement.
+April 2011: $150,000 payment of policy limits for a motor vehicle collision.
+The Frankl Law Firm reduced our fees because of the early settlement.

 April 2011: $75,000 settlement for personal injuries, one week before trial, after the offer started at $0, and then went up to $32,500.

 February 2011: $83,500 for claim denied, to replace $32,000 roof M v.
 Farmers.

 December 2010: $100,000 settlement for lady in crosswalk walking her dogs.

 May 2010: $300,000 settlement for retired elderly man hit while in crosswalk on scooter.

 October 2009: $237,000 settlement in a personal injury case (confidential agreement).